Beet of the Wild

 A hand scooping a spoonful of oat flour out of a glass jar.

-If you try this Easy Homemade Blender Oat Flour recipe, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you make this Easy Homemade Blender Oat Flour, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 A wooden spoon sunken into a jar of fluffy oat flour.